Building a More Inclusive

 We believe that disability education is essential for addressing bias against disabled providers and advancing health equity for patients with disabilities.
 Through curricular recommendations, clinical skills projects, and examinations of technical standards at our institutions, we seek to improve medical education for patients and providers alike.

-Two MSDCI-backed policies were adopted at the June AMA House of Delegates meeting, making them AMA policy: 1) Amending H-90-986 to Expand Policy on Medical Care of Persons with Disabilities, and 2) Adoption of Accessible Medical Diagnostic Equipment Standards.
+Two MSDCI-backed policies were adopted by the AMA House of Delegates: 1) Amending H-90-986 to Expand Policy on Medical Care of Persons with Disabilities, and 2) Adoption of Accessible Medical Diagnostic Equipment Standards.